-8. The lists of eligible countries, issuers and counterparties, investment funds management companies, as well as quantitative exposure limits are specified in the Foreign Reserves Management and Investment Guidelines.

-9. In order to strengthen the institutional capacity in the management and investment of the foreign reserves, on proposal of the Investment Committee, the Executive Board may mandate external financial institutions to manage and invest part of the foreign reserves.

-10. In order to ensure effective liquidity management and investment transactions, the National Bank can engage in offset borrowings from commercial banks and other financial institutions in which the National Bank has investments in order to reduce or eliminate the credit exposure to commercial banks or other financial institutions for a period equal to the remaining term of such investments.

-11. The Financial Market Operations Department concludes and enters into transactions to meet the objectives of the Foreign Reserves Management and Investment Policy.
+- 8. The lists of eligible countries, issuers and counterparties, as well as quantitative limits of exposure are specified in the Foreign Reserves Management and Investment Guidelines. - 9.
+In order to strengthen the institutional capacity in the management and investment of the foreign reserves, on proposal of the Investment Committee, the Governor may mandate external financial institutions to manage and invest part of the foreign reserves. - 10.
+In order to ensure effective liquidity management and investment transactions, the National bank can engage in offset borrowings from commercial banks and other financial institutions in which the National bank has investments in order to reduce or eliminate the credit exposure to commercial banks or other financial institutions for a period equal to the remaining term of such investments. - 11.
+The Financial Market Operations Department concludes and enters into transactions to meet the objectives of the Foreign Reserves Management and Investment Policy.